 Step 1: Combine Your Ingredients

 Combine wet and dry ingredients in a mixing bowl.
-Mix 1 tsp. black pepper, 1/4 cup each of white vinegar and lemon juice, 3 tbsp. honey, 1/4 cup olive oil, 4 crushed garlic cloves and 1 tsp. cayenne pepper.
+Mix 1 teaspoon black pepper, 1/4 cup each of white vinegar and lemon juice, 3 tablespoons honey, 1/4 cup olive oil, 4 crushed garlic cloves and 1 teaspoon cayenne pepper.

-Place 2 lbs. boneless beef chuck country-style ribs in a plastic bag with a zip-seal closure.
+Place 2 pounds of boneless beef country ribs in a plastic bag with a zip-seal closure.
 Pour the marinade over the ribs.

-Add about 1 tbsp. of olive oil to a skillet and then heat the skillet over medium heat.
+Add about 1 tablespoon of olive oil to a skillet and then heat the skillet over medium heat.
 Brown the ribs on all sides.